bpvickers/parse-iso-15022/README.md

 ### Parse ISO 15022 SWIFT Messages

-`parse_iso_15022` is a RubyGem that implements various utility methods for parising ISO 15022 SWIFT messages.
+`parse_iso_15022` is a RubyGem that implements various utility methods for parsing ISO 15022 SWIFT messages.
+It is not a fully fledged parser, and is currently a WIP.

 ### Installation